top of page

 Musée d’Orsay

 In the late 1890s and early years of the 20th century, Schumacher came under the influence of Art Nouveau (as reflected in his advertising poster of 1896), as well as the work of the Nabi painters Edouard Vuilliard and Maurice Denis.
-Under the latter’s influence the artist would begin to break his compositions into prismatic patterns, ermploy dot and dash-like strokes, and ocassionally emphasize vivid hues of blue and red.
+Under the latter’s influence the artist would begin to break his compositions into prismatic patterns, employ dot and dash-like strokes, and ocassionally emphasize vivid hues of blue and red.
 Art historian William H. Gerdts noted that Schumacher worked in an Impressionist style before embracing a more modern aesthetic.(1) Over the course of the period 1900-1912 his work gradually became more inventive and experimental,

 Schumacher's canvas Building the City, picturing a group of French workmen pushing huge blocks of stone along a quay, was exhibited at the Paris Salon in 1900.
-The picture was commended in the American press, where a critic for the Boston Evening Transcript remarked that the artist warranted watching and encouragment,(2) Schumacher later showed at the Champ de Mars and Autumn salons.
+The picture was commended in the American press, where a critic for the Boston Evening Transcript remarked that the artist warranted watching and encouragment.(2) Schumacher later showed at the Champ de Mars and Autumn salons.
 An art critic considered his paintings Le Reveil and Le Bain, shown in Paris in 1911, as "veritable gems of sentiment and color."(3) The critic also indicated that it was in around 1913 that Schumacher began to experiment with a Pointillist technique, influenced by the paintings of Post Impressionist Georges Seurat.(4)

 Schumacher lived at 59 Avenue de Saxe in Paris.
 In the early 20th century the building was home to numerous artists, including Albert Dakin Gihon, Clara Josephine, Ludovic Guillard and Tony Robert Fleury.
 Fleury was Byrdcliffe co-founder Jane Byrd McCall Whitehead’s former teacher at the Academie Julian.
 Whitehead was a close friend of Fleury’s sister.
 It may have been through Fleury that Schumacher initially met the Whiteheads, and eventually was hired to teach in Woodstock.
 The connection may also have been linked to Schumacher's roots in Boston, where he showed in the early 1900s at Doll & Richards Galleries, alongside Byrdcliffe instructors Birge Harrison and Dawson Dawson-Watson.(5)